Fatallis/Maize_small_RNA_analysis/Database_collection.md

 Data was retrieved on 05/sep/2016

-The sequences were concentrated in a unique file ok_tRNAs.fasta with the following commands:

-    fasta_cat.py -c -d ok_tRNAs.fasta

 ### rRNAs database.

 We navigated to the SILVA rRNA database release 126 homepage (<http://www.arb-silva.de/>) and on the search section, selected the SSU r126 Database; entered "Zea mays" on the organism name field and clicked the "Search" button, all the results were downloaded as a fasta without gaps file and saved as silva126_ssu.fasta.
 The same procedure was followed selecting the LSU r126 database instead.
 All the results were downloaded and saved as silva126_lsu.fasta.
 Data retrieved on 05/sep/2016.